Phyllophaga

 Phyllophaga is a very large genus (more than 900 species) of New World scarab beetles in the subfamily Melolonthinae.
 Common names for this genus and many other related genera in the subfamily Melolonthinae are May beetles, June bugs, and July beetles.
 They range in size from 12 to 35 mm and are blackish or reddish-brown in colour, without prominent markings, and often rather hairy ventrally.
-These beetles are nocturnal, coming to lights in great numbers.
+These beetles are nocturnal, and are attracted to artificial lights in great numbers.

-The generic name is derived from the Greek words phyllon (φυλλον), which means "leaf", and phagos (φαγος), which means "eater", with a plural ending.
+The generic name is derived from the Greek words phyllon (φυλλον), which means "leaf", and phagos (φαγος), which means "eater".

-Lifecycle
+Life cycle

-The lifecycle takes about one year.
+The life cycle takes about one year.
 Females lay 60 to 75 eggs over a period of about two weeks in midsummer.
 The white egg at first is elliptical (1.5 mm by 2.1 mm) but becomes more spherical as the larva inside develops.
 These hatch into white grubs about 18 days after laying.
 The newly hatched larvae are 8 mm long and grow to a length around 40 mm.
 Whitish with a brownish-black head, the grubs have conspicuous brown spiracles along the sides of their bodies.
 They molt twice before winter.
 The third larval stage lasts nearly nine months, after which they pupate.
 They hibernate overwinter as grubs that may become active on warm winter days.
 They increase their activity in the spring.